MODEL PORTFOLIO

 CreditSight View Comment

-MUFG is the largest of the megabanks with more diversified business lines.
-Digitalisation and operational efficiency improvements, in addition to higher rates in Japan and the US, has led to much better results in FY24.
-Lending discipline has lifted international margins, which are now well higher than the other two.
+MUFG is the largest of the megabanks with more diversified business lines than its peers.
+Digitalisation and operational efficiency improvements, in addition to higher rates in Japan and the US, had led to much better results in FY24.
+Lending discipline has lifted international margins; domestic margins though lag its peers.
 Its ~20% shareholding in Morgan Stanley has been a boon.
-Acquisitions have become more targeted.
-Its $ liquidity is also the best amongst its peers, and government support is assured.
-Accelerated sales of its shareholdings accompanied by buybacks may pressure its CET1 ratio buffer, which is in line with its peers at ~230 bp.
-We see 20 bp of upside from current levels for its TLAC senior paper.
+Its $ liquidity is the best amongst its peers, and government support is assured.
+Its CET1 ratio ratio has fallen to ~180 bp, which we see as low; pro-forma for the Shriram acquisition it will fall to a particularly low ~120 bp.
+However, we see the group’s earnings power improving from BOJ rate rises and so continue with our Market perform recommendation.
+We see current levels on its 6NC5 of ~G+75 bp as fair.

 see more issuers DOWNLOAD PDF